 The Peak Demand Reduction Scheme (PDRS) Rule sets out calculation methods for determining the number of peak reduction certificates that can be created from eligible activities.

-The split of PDRS responsibilities between IPART and the Office of Energy and Climate Change is the same as for the ESS.
-Refer to the IPART’s role and OECC’s role pages to find out more.
+The split of PDRS responsibilities between IPART and the Department of Climate Change, Energy, the Environment and Water is the same as for the ESS.
+Refer to the IPART’s role and DCCEEW’s role pages to find out more.

-The Office of Energy and Climate Change has finalised the PDRS Rule.
-It will develop future PDRS Rules to accommodate new calculation methods.
+The Department of Climate Change, Energy, the Environment and Water is responsible for developing PDRS policy and updating and consulting on the legislation to support the policy - see DCCEEW’s role for details.
 You can find more information about the PDRS on the Energy website, including links to consultation and position papers, information about exemptions and details of how to get involved.

 Scheme Participants – entities that are legally required to participate in the PDRS, such as electricity retailers - will be required to calculate their individual liable demand.
 This will be based on the four summer days with the highest maximum demand within the compliance period.
 The Scheme Regulator will nominate these days based on AEMO information.
 Scheme Participants will be required to submit information to the Scheme Regulator in two stages.